 - Urinalysis: Analysis of urine can provide a wealth of information, including information on protein, sugar and testosterone levels.
 Abnormal measurements of these substances can indicate diabetes, kidney disease or a testosterone deficiency, all which can cause ED.

 - Duplex ultrasound: This is perhaps the best test for evaluating ED.
 An ultrasound uses high-frequency sound waves to take "pictures" of the body's tissues.
-For people with ED, an ultrasound may be used to evaluate blood flow and check for signs of a venous leak, atherosclerosis or tissue scarring.
+For people with ED, an ultrasound may be used to evaluate blood flow and check for signs of a venous leak, atherosclerosis (hardening of arteries) or tissue scarring.
 This test is performed both while the penis is erect (usually induced by an injection of a drug that stimulates erection) and also while it is soft.